ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 >         double lon_bnds(lon, bnds) ;
 > ```
 >
-> For that to happen, you will have to fix/work on the following things:
+> For that to happen, you have to fix the following things:
 > - adding standard names to the dimensions ``lat`` and ``lon``
 > - fix the metadata for the variable "gpp"
 > - change the time units to start in the year 1950